rootkovska/rootkovska.github.io/contact.md

 They are too many.
 They keep abusing of personal data, call it 'business', and call themselves Ernest.
 Marketing was already an insult big enough, without Social Networks.
-Today is an assault: I don't have time to fill in all those forms for services I don't need, don't want, and I'll never use!!!
+Today is an assault: I don't have time to fill in all those forms for services I don't need, don't want, I'll never use, and shouldn't exist for an overall Pretty Good Privacy!!!
+Moreover, the more social services I register, the wider the attack surface is.
+It's a loosy game.

+"Heal the Woooooorld, make it a better plaaaaace, for you and for me and the entire human race, there are people dying ... "

 As a result, I've my terminal RAM constantly clogged by Apps that I don't use and, after Ed Snowden, even some Privacy Apps